garretstuber/OHRBETS-GUI/OHRBETS_GUI_v2/README.md

 1. **No serial port found**: Check USB connection and driver installation
 2. **No data received**: Verify Arduino is properly connected and running the correct sketch
 3. **Valves not activating**: Check wiring and power supply for solenoids
+4. **Lick detection issues**:
+   - Verify MPR121 is properly connected to I2C pins
+   - Check sensor sensitivity settings
+   - Ensure proper grounding of the lick spout

 ### Debugging

 - Monitor the Arduino serial output (115200 baud rate)
 - Check the Streamlit console for error messages
 - Verify timing parameters are appropriate for your experiment
+- Use the lick test function to verify lick detection